Lactose Tolerance (Blood)

 How do I get ready for this test?

-This test requires an 8-hour fast.
+This test needs an 8-hour fast.
 Don't smoke or exercise for at least 8 hours before

 you have this test.
 Don't take antibiotics for 1 month before this test.
 Be sure your